Qin717/us-housing-market-analytics/README.md

 ### For Policymakers
 - **Develop targeted affordability programs** in regions with above-average rent inflation post-2020.
 - **Support sustainable development** by aligning infrastructure investment with population shifts.

-### For Data Analysts & Researchers
-- Integrate additional datasets (mortgage rates, income, population migration) for advanced modeling.
-- Extend the current SQL framework with Python-based forecasting models for 2030+ housing trends.

 ---